Breastfeeding: Ethnicity and socioeconomic status

 Low-income mothers are more likely to have unintended pregnancies.
 Mothers whose pregnancies are unintended are less likely to breastfeed.

 Especially the combination of powdered formula with unclean water can be very harmful to the health of babies.
-In the late 1970s, there was a boycott against Nestle due to the great number of baby deaths due to formula.
-Dr. Michele Barry explains that breastfeeding is most imperative in poverty environments due to the lack of access of clean water for the formula.
+In the late 1970s, there was a boycott against Nestle due to the large number of baby deaths due to formula.
+Dr. Michele Barry explains that breastfeeding is most imperative in poverty environments due to the lack of access to clean water for formula.
 A Lancet study in 2016 found that universal breastfeeding would prevent the deaths of 800,000 children as well as save $300,000,000.